ProgrammableEric/web_development_learning_tracker/JS_note.md

 };
   </code>
   </pre>
-  <br> <b>Arrow function and <em>this</em> keyword: </b> Arrow function within objects does not recognise <code>this</code> keyword as referring to the object itself.
+  <b>Arrow function and <em>this</em> keyword: </b> Arrow function within objects does not recognise <code>this</code> keyword as referring to the object itself.
 Should avoid such use.
 If we must use arrow function, we do it by referring directly to the object name: instead of using <code>this</code>.
   <pre>
   <code>
 const robot = {